 Ensure Proper Caching Stack

 While I’m testing on GTMetrix I’ll also make sure I have the right caching setup.
-If I’m using Cloudways (which I usually am!)
-I like to pair that with their Breeze caching plugin— which works like a charm.
-I like to install caching after the bulk of development is done and after I’ve ran initial performance tests so I know all the performance isn’t reliant solely on caching.
+I typically use the Breeze caching plugin— which works like a charm for my needs.
+I like to install caching after the bulk of development is done and after I’ve run initial performance tests so I know all the performance isn’t reliant solely on caching.

 Clean Up Database